schauder/schauder.github.io/_posts/2016/2016-11-12-whats-your-next-language.md

 any other current language.
 CSS, HTML and SQL aren't considered languages in this context and Fortran, Cobol and Applesoft Basic aren't current.

-The answer to the question depends on what is your primary goal is, and your attitude to types.
+The answer to the question depends on what your primary goal is, and your attitude to strong type systems.

 If you want a language that you can put to good use immediately, the obvious answer is: Javascript (Doesn't matter what type system you prefer, the one of Javascript is broken).
 It is